hashkat/hashkat/docs/ThisIsHashkat.md

 *  Humorous
 *  Musical

-Tweet_type affects retweet rates.
+Tweet_type is hard-coded and affects retweet rates.

+Musical tweets are so named because they are 'language free' any agent can 'read' them.

 ## Unfollowing (Edge Deletion)

 Edge deletion may be enabled in Hashkat.

-In Hashkat, edge deletion (unfollowing) is based on absolute or relative 'chattiness' of an agent, where chattiness = tweet rate.
+In Hashkat, edge deletion (unfollowing) is based on absolute or relative 'chattiness' of an agent.

+**Chattiness**:  tweet rate.

-Absolute chattiness: if an agent GENERATES tweets in excess of a (user specified) global rate, the generating agent will lose a random follower.
+**Absolute chattiness**: if an agent GENERATES tweets in excess of a (user specified) global rate, the generating agent will lose a random follower.

-Relative chattiness:  if an agent is RECEIVING tweets from another agent at double the rate the receiving agent usually receives tweets, the receiving agent will unfollow the chatty agent.
+**Relative chattiness**:  if an agent is RECEIVING tweets from another agent at double the rate the receiving agent usually receives tweets, the receiving agent will unfollow the chatty agent.
 The rate that triggers the unfollow is relative to receiving agent.

 ## Populations in Regions